 This sheet is about exposure to baclofen in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This information is based on published research.
+It should not take the place of medical care and advice from your healthcare provider.

 What is baclofen?

-Baclofen is a medication that has been used to help relax certain muscles in the body.
-It has been used to treat spasms, cramping, and tightness of muscles caused by medical problems such as multiple sclerosis or some spinal injuries.
-Baclofen can also be used to treat certain cases of hiccups, autism, and alcohol use disorder.
+Baclofen is a medication that has been used to help relax some of the muscles in the body.
+It has been used to treat spasms, cramping, and tightness of muscles caused by medical problems such as multiple sclerosis and spinal injuries.
+Baclofen has also been used to treat some cases of hiccups, autism, and alcohol use disorder.
 It can be taken by mouth (orally), delivered directly to the fluid around the spinal cord by a pump (intrathecal pump), or used on the skin (topically).
 Some brand names for baclofen are Lioresal®, Kemstro®, and Gablofen®.
 Topical baclofen is sold under the brand name EnorvaRX-Baclofen®.

-Sometimes when people find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
+Sometimes when women find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
 However, it is important to talk with your healthcare providers before making any changes to how you take this medication.
 If you take baclofen regularly and then suddenly stop taking it, you could have symptoms of withdrawal.
-Possible symptoms include seizures, hallucinations, confusion, delusions, disorientation, general agitation, insomnia, dizziness, nausea, and personality changes.
-It is not known if or how these symptoms may affect a pregnancy.
+Possible withdrawal symptoms could include seizures, altered states of mind or personality changes (confusion, disorientation, hallucinations, delusions, general agitation), insomnia (not being able to fall asleep or stay asleep), dizziness, and nausea.
+It is not known if or how these symptoms might affect a pregnancy.
 Your healthcare providers can talk with you about the benefits of treating your condition and the risks of untreated illness during pregnancy.

 I take baclofen.
 Can it make it harder for me to get pregnant?